 About the Partnership for Good Governance

-- technical assistance tailored to each country to help them meet Council of Europe standards; and
+Technical assistance tailored to each country to help them meet the European standards;

-Assistance is provided through a variety of activities: legislative review, conferences, seminars, working groups, networking, analytical reports and training sessions led by the Council of Europe staff and international experts.
+Assistance under PGG is provided through a variety of activities: legislative review, legal opinions, conferences, seminars, working groups, networking, analytical reports and training sessions led by the Council of Europe staff and international experts.

-All PGG actions follow a human rights approach and address cross-cutting issues such as non-discrimination, gender mainstreaming, and ensure the inclusive involvement of civil society in the implementation of the PGG.
+All PGG projects follow a human rights approach and address cross-cutting issues such as gender mainstreaming and ensure the inclusive involvement of civil society in the implementation of PGG.

 About the Council of Europe and the European Union